Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 After step 2 the anonymity revokers can additionally decrypt a value that is held by the identity provider and allows the revokers to find all accounts the user has created from a given identity.
-Additionally, this value allows anonymity revokers to see the amount of GTUs in the shielded balance of de-anonymized accounts.
+Additionally, this value allows anonymity revokers to see the amount of CCDs in the shielded balance of de-anonymized accounts.

 All of these actions are subject to rules and processes, and only the relevant